 Peloton And Garmin Calories

-As a whole, you can use peloton and Garmin to measure energy expenditure throughout the day.
+As a whole, you can use a peloton and Garmin to measure energy expenditure throughout the day.
 Also, the Garmin watches can understand and differentiate the number of calories that you burned at rest or during physical activity.

 - Active calories are calculated from your physical activity like peloton HIIT or cycling.